absolomb/FindMeAccess/README.md

 python findmeaccess.py -u username@domain.com
 ```

 For safety reasons, the tool will initially perform a test authentication and if successful, will continue.
 Otherwise the tool will exit.
-This help prevents unintended lockouts via incorrect passwords, as well as just keeping the tool efficient and trying incorrect usernames, tenants, etc.
+This helps prevent unintended lockouts via incorrect passwords, as well as just keeping the tool efficient and preventing attempts incorrect usernames, incorrect tenants, etc.

-If you want to audit all with all built-in user agents you can pass the `--ua_all` flag.
+If you want to audit all endpoints with all built-in user agents you can pass the `--ua_all` flag.
 Currently there are various user agents built-in which target various operating systems (Android, iOS, Linux, Mac, Windows) and various browsers (Chrome, Firefox, Safari).

 There are multiple helper functions which can list all the built-in resources, client ids, and user agents.